tommymeek123/BattleShip/README.md

 their opponents' grids in hopes of eleminating rival armadas.
 The last player standing wins!
 A list of commands is below:

-'/join <username>' to join the game.

-'play' to start the game once at least 2 players have joined.
+'/play' to start the game once at least 2 players have joined.

 '/attack <username> <[0-9]+> <[0-9]+>' to attack another player's grid.